sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 And the prompt I ended up using:

 > system: You are a helpful assistant, being quizzed on celebrities.
 If you are not sure, you **must** guess a name.
 Respond with **only** the name.<br>
 > user: This is a quiz on the family connections of celebrities.
-Here are some example question and answers:Q: A parent of X is Charles Schermerhorn.
+Here are some example question and answers:<br>
+> Q: A parent of X is Charles Schermerhorn.
 Who is X?<br>
 > Alison Brie<br>
 > Q: A parent of X is Barbara Parker.
 Who is X?<br>
 > Sarah Jessica Parker<br>